Kellswork/Politico/README.md

 The frontend was implmented using:

-- [HTML]() A standard markup language for creating websites.
+- [HTML]() A standard markup language for creating websites
-- [CSS]() This describes how HTML elements are to be displayed on screen.
+- [CSS]() This describes how HTML elements are to be displayed on screen
-- [JAVASCRIPT](https://www.javascript.com/) A programing language of html and the web.
+- [JAVASCRIPT](https://www.javascript.com/) A programing language of html and the web

 ### Backend
 The backend was implemented using: